VinUni Banner

 College

-3 Establish a Review Panel to evaluate and shortlist proposals.
-The reviewers must consider each
+3 Establish a Review Panel to evaluate and shortlist proposals using the Evaluation Rubric (Appendix I) College

 College